 Semi-natural grasslands depend on sympathetic management, such as mowing for hay, low intensity grazing by livestock, or a combination of both management techniques.
 They are vital for the provision of high-quality, sustainable food production.
 From the 1950’s, the management of unimproved grasslands changed radically with the advent of fertilisers and herbicides and the introduction of more productive ryegrasses and efficient drainage systems.
 The wide variety of nectar-rich meadow plants which prefer poorer and unimproved soils were gradually lost, impacting significantly on the species-rich populations they support.

 The Weald Meadows Partnership raises the awareness of the value of meadows by demonstrating to the public and landowners what can be achieved to reverse their decline, in the hope that others will follow this amazing example!
 The initiative was originated by the High Weald AONB at Flimwell and in 2010 transferred to the leadership of the High Weald Landscape Trust (WMI -Weald Meadows Initiative).
-More recently it has been associated with The Grasslands Trust (WMNN), now sadly no more.
+In 2012 it was associated with The Grasslands Trust (WMNN), now sadly no more.

 For more information please contact Dawn Brickwood on 07863 081281 or by emailing: email@example.com